Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 2. Get the list of all connected SoftAP clients.

-   You can use `softap_foreach_connected_clients()` to get the list of all connected SoftAP clients.
+   You can use `softap_foreach_connected_clients()` to get the list of all connected SoftAP clients:
-   The second parameter is the callback function.
-This callback is invoked when you get the connected client repeatedly.
    ```
    ret = softap_foreach_connected_clients(softap, connected_client_cb, NULL);
    if (ret != SOFTAP_ERROR_NONE)
        printf("Failed to get connected clients");
    ```
+   The second parameter is the callback function.
+This callback is invoked when you get the connected client repeatedly.

    Define `connected_client_cb()`:
       ```